beckf/url_shortener/README.md

 ldapServer = ip address/hostname of ldap server \
 allowedGroups = CN of group that should be allowed access URLs \
 host = hostname part of shorturl \
-ad_domain = domain name of active directory domain to authenticate to
+ad_domain = domain name of active directory domain to authenticate to \
+missingRedirectSite = site to redirect to if not found in db

 ### Setup Database
 ```